-So far, I’ve reviewed almost 300 items in the freezer section alone.
-So what are Trader Joe’s Best Frozen Foods?
-Some of the items are available year round.
-Other items and are seasonal.
-I think it’s worthwhile to see what was most loved.
-Perhaps you’ll see items you are familiar with.
+So far, I've reviewed more than 300 items in the freezer section alone.
+So what are Trader Joe's Best Frozen Foods?
+Some of the items are available year-round.
+Other items are seasonal.
+I think it's worthwhile to see what was most loved.
+Perhaps you'll see items you are familiar with.

 Others you might have walked past a few times.
 Regardless, I've broken this down into sections.
 I mean, is it possible to say that Macarons are better than Orange Chicken?
 Totally unfair comparison in my mind.
 So here is the best of the best from the almost 300 items I've tried.

 Best of the Frozen Dessert Aisle

 If it is something sweet you are craving, then here are my favorite picks.
 I prefer to start with dessert.

 If you ever try to buy Macarons at some fancy French place, you'll pay almost as much for one as you do this entire box.
 You can see my review these macarons and the equally good chocolate and vanilla ones here.

 One taste of this, and I was in love.
 Unfortunately, I have not seen this item much since it return to shelves.
 I hold out hope that this will be back soon.
 You can see my full review here.

 If you are a chocolate fan, then this Chocolate Lava Cake is an item worth looking into.
 Vanilla ice cream and whipped cream are great pairings.
 If you don't have the freezer space, then perhaps the salted caramel chocolate mug cakes in the grocery aisle are a better match.

 For the record, there isn't a bad flavor pairing in this line of Hold the Cone!
 There is Vanilla and Chocolate available year round.
 But the Pumpkin and Peppermint are excellent seasonal options.
 These little ice cream cones will make you understand why they list calorie counts both by the serving and by consuming the whole box.